rsairu/hello-world/chickens/chickens.md

 Keep watering sources elevated above dirt to prevent chickens from digging dirt into them.

 Chickens like to share a **nesting box**.
 One box can be used by a small flock.
-They are typically only used to lay eggs in.
+They are typically only used to lay eggs in; typically hens lay their eggs in the same place.
+Nesting boxes should contain nesting material such as wood shavings.

+Chickens space requirements:
+* 2-3 sqft (inside chicken coop)
+* 8-10 sqft (outside run)

+Check city ordinances on chicken keeping.
+Familiarize yourself with local vendors that service the agricultural community.

 ## Behavior and hygiene

 Chickens will eat weed and grass clippings.
 Easy eaters; do not feed them chicken, they will eat.
 You can also purchase organic chicken feed.
+A full grown chicken might require 1 - 1.5 cups of feed per day.

+Chickens love eating worms / caterpillars, and other bugs.

 Can drink from water nipples.